developedbyluke/tech257-devops-notes/README.md

 You should now be able to go to the /posts page and see the list of posts.

 <img src="aws-notes/images/image-8.png">

+### Creating an AMI from an EC2 instance

+#### Prerequisites

+-   [x] An EC2 instance

+#### Steps

+1. Go to the EC2 dashboard and click on "Instances" in the left-hand menu.
+2. Select the instance you want to create an AMI from.
+3. Click on "Actions" and then "Image and templates" and then "Create image".
+4. Enter a name for the image and a description if necessary.
+5. Click "Create image".
+6. Wait for the image to be created.
+You can check the progress in the "AMIs" section of the EC2 dashboard.
+7. Once the image is created, you can launch a new instance from it by clicking on "Launch instance" in the "Actions" menu.

+### Deleting an AMI

+#### Steps

+1. Navigate to the AMI to be deleted.
+2. Click on the AMI and then click on the "Actions" dropdown.
+3. Select "Deregister" to remove the AMI from the list of available images.
+4. Open the "Delete associated snapshots" dropdown and open the link in a new tab to see the snapshots.
+5. Go back to the AMI tab and confirm the deregistration.
+6. Go to the snapshots tab.
+7. Select the associated snapshot(s) and click "Delete" to remove them.

+### Autoscaling

+####

 ## CI/CD and Jenkins